pereznetworks/Library-Manager/README.md

     Search input form integrated into layout template

-    Books search route working, using same booksViews as all/overdue/checkout
+      Books search route working, using same view as books all/overdue/checkout

+      Patrons search route working, using same vieww as patrons main page

+      Search is not case-sensitive,

+      good for partial matches on patrons and books main table

+      no Loans search for now

 ## Project Update 23: